vcilabs/terradactyl/README.md

     terraform -lock=false -parallelism=5 -detailed-exitcode

-There are two conventions to keep in mind when configuring sub-commands:
+There are two conventions to keep in mind when configuring subcommands:

 1. any sub-command option which toggles behaviour (i.e. `-detailed-exitcode`) requires a specific Boolean value of `true` OR `false`
 2. any sub-command option that is hyphenated (i.e. `-detailed-exitcode`) is set in the config using an **underscore** (i.e `detailed_exitcode`)

-If you need to tweak or augment any of the default arguments passed to any of the supported Terraform sub-commands, you can do so by adding them to the config.
+If you need to tweak or augment any of the default arguments passed to any of the supported Terraform subcommands, you can do so by adding them to the config.

 Example: